Finding and hiring the right SEO company or SEO Consultant can seem like a daunting task.

 If the time should come when you decide to part ways with your SEO company, you need to make sure you own all of the work that has been done to optimise your site and web content.

 Make sure that if you part ways the agency does not remove any of the content they have created.

 You should specify all of this information in the contract.

 Any interview process aims to be thorough and get all the answers you need.

-By working your way through these questions, you should feel comfortable that you are making the right decision with whomever you appoint.
+By working your way through these questions, you should feel comfortable that you are making the right decision with whatever SEO company you appoint.